-This course will be graded according to 4 areas? class attendance, class participation, a 10 minute midterm presentation and a 4-5 page final paper.
+This course will be graded according to 5 areas— class attendance, class participation, written homework assignments, a 5-7 page midterm paper, and an in class final exam.
 The breakdown is here:

-Office: Nam.
-Jana palacha 2, Katedra filmových studií, Filozofická Fakulta 406
+Office: Nám.
+Jana palacha 2, Katedra filmových studií, Filozofická Fakulta UK 406

 Course may be repeated